 NutraSoft food manufacturing ERP software

-How to Accurately Calculate Direct Labor Cost Per Unit in Food and Beverage Manufacturing
+How to Accurately Calculate Direct Labor Cost Per Unit in Food & Beverage Manufacturing

-How to Accurately Calculate Direct Labor Cost Per Unit in Food and Beverage Manufacturing
+How to Accurately Calculate Direct Labor Cost Per Unit in Food & Beverage Manufacturing

-For small and medium-sized food and beverage manufacturers, knowing your real production costs is key to success.
-Among the most critical costs to track is direct labor cost per unit, the amount you pay employees to produce a single unit of product.
+For small and mid-sized food and beverage manufacturers, knowing your real production costs is the foundation of profitability.
+One of the most critical numbers to get right is direct labor cost per unit — what you actually pay employees to produce a single unit of product.

 What Is Direct Labor Cost?

 Direct labor cost is the total wage paid to employees for the time they spend actively producing a product.
-This cost does not include cleaning, setup, meetings, or breaks, those are considered indirect labor or overhead.
+It does not include cleaning, setup, meetings, or breaks — those count as indirect labor or overhead.

 Example breakdown of an 8-hour shift: